The Best Place You Never Knew You Needed to Go.

 While the east coast of the United States was settling, colonizing, and expanding westward, the Oregon coast was already on the path of laid back beach life.

 What we like to call Manzanita Beach Life on our part of the Oregon Coast.

 It consists of a large part of pragmatism, a huge love of place, and a distain for obvious materialism - Kardashian and Real Housewife style.

 We'll Get To the Point.
 Who or What is Kilchis??

 Charismatic Chief of the Tillamook until his death around 1862 - 1883, Kilchis played a strong role in keeping peace between cultures.
 He claimed to be the descendant of a black sailor left ashore by a Spanish galleon laden with treasured goods, including the beeswax that still washes ashore on Manzanita Beach to this day.
 People still search for the famed Neahkahnie treasure in the Oregon mountains around the coast.

 Kilchis Point is located on the site of what was one of the largest Native American villages on the Northern Coast.
 That same village where Kilchis made his home.

 This is the Point!

-There’s a good reason the Native Americans' chose the land encompassed by Kilchis Point Reserve.
+There's a good reason the Native Americans' chose the land encompassed by Kilchis Point Reserve.

 200 years later, in 2011 the Tillamook County Pioneer Museum lead the charge to preserve this local treasure.
 With untold community volunteers creating miles of trails, the Kilchis Point Reserve was born.